VENOUS THROMBOEMBOLISM (VTE)

 -

-Old drug, new hope: colchicine trial aims to stop Post-Clot leg damage
+Old drug, new hope: colchicine may stop Post-Clot leg damage

-Disease control Not yet recruitingThis study tests whether adding colchicine, an anti-inflammatory pill, to standard blood thinners can prevent long-term vein damage (post-thrombotic syndrome) in people with a first-time deep vein clot in the leg.
-About 940 adults will receive either colchicine or a placebo for o…
+Disease control Not yet recruitingThis study tests whether adding colchicine, an anti-inflammatory pill, to standard blood thinners can prevent long-term vein damage after a deep vein thrombosis (DVT) in the leg.
+About 940 adults with a first acute DVT will receive either colchicine or a placebo for six months an…

 Matched conditions: VENOUS THROMBOEMBOLISM (VTE)